Cuba Offers Opportunity for U.S. Energy Companies. But When?

 The power flickered off four times in the 2 ½ hours that Darren Hammell waited at Cuba’s Santa Clara airport for his return flight to the United States last month.
-This departing experience underscored what he had learned on his trip: There is work for U.S. energy companies in the Caribbean’s largest island.
+This departing experience underscored what he had learned on his trip: There is work for U.S. companies in the Caribbean’s largest island.

 But how quickly that work materializes remains to be seen–with Washington politics the chief obstacle.